sagemath/grant-europe/README.rst

 the information in the `COST consortium <consortium.tex>`_ and `target feature <actions.tex>`_ files.

-You are welcome to explore other opportunities for applications, centered for example on teaching, ...
+You are welcome to explore other opportunities for grant applications, centered for example on teaching, ...

 Files